 NABRC MEMBERS HELP SET THE RESEARCH & DEVELOPMENT PRIORITIES ON BEHALF OF BEEF PRODUCERS IN THEIR REGION

-Our 11 Regional Beef Research Committees (RBRCs) meet at least twice a year to identify and discuss strategic industry issues.
-The chairs of each committee also participate in NABRC meetings and Northern Producer Panel meetings, both held bi-annually.
+We achieve this through our 11 Regional Beef Research Committees (RBRCs), which meet at least twice a year to identify and discuss strategic industry issues.
+The chairs of each committee participate in NABRC meetings held bi-annually as part of NABRC’s role in developing and providing advice to organisations that invest in or undertake beef cattle RD&E.

 NABRC exists as one of three regional research councils as part of Meat and Livestock Australia’s Regional Advisory Council framework.
 We work alongside the Southern Australia Livestock Research Council (SALRC) and Western Australia Livestock Research Council (WALRC).